TALI-OSU/Curriculum/Expore_with_Cozmo.md

 #### Learning Outcomes:
   * Students will be able to move Cozmo forward, backward, and turn him using the tablet controls.
   * Students will be able to maneuver Cozmo through tracks.
+#### Material Needed:
+  * Cozmo robots
+  * Tablets (or some other device that you can control Cozmo with)
+  * For Tracks:
+    * Rope (to create track)
+    * Pool Noodles (to create track)
+    * Small Obstacles
+    * Tape to secure rope and pool noodles
 #### Set-Up:
   * Create one or more tracks based on the number of students.
   * The tracks can be in any configuration.
 They can have obstacles and can be as long as desired.
   * The tracks can be made from anything, just make sure they are clearly laid out.
+  * Link Cozmos to Kindle tablets.
+Organize these to ensure that each Cozmo’s tablet is known and easily identified.
 #### Lesson Plan:
+  * Short demonstration of Cozmo.
+    * Cover general rules, such as taking care of the Cozmos, and respecting one another’s learning environments.
+  * Cozmo/tablet pairs will be given to each student
   * Students manuever Cozmo around track avoiding obstacles.
+   * Students should use Cozmo's driving feature.
   * After students finish a track, pull the group together.
     * Have students discuss what they learned, liked, and disliked about the course.
   * Repeat activity with the another track.
-#### Material Needed:
-  * Cozmo robots
-  * For Tracks:
-    * Rope (to create track)
-    * Pool Noodles (to create track)
-    * Small Obstacles
-    * Tape to secure rope and pool noodles
 #### Possible Issues
   * Cozmo robots can randomly die, so make sure there are some extra robots that are ready for a quick exchange.
 #### Images of Tracks from our Lesson